 Based in Canton, GA, serving Canton and the greater North Atlanta metro.
 Software and web work served remotely.

-By day I'm a product marketing manager in the edtech space, currently at Project Lead The Way, with prior stints at Woz Ed, Great Minds, Houghton Mifflin Harcourt, Promethean, and Boxlight Mimio.
-I've got an MBA, about fifteen years inside emerging-tech companies, and a lot of time spent translating between engineers, OEMs, and end users.
+My day job is product marketing in edtech (currently at Project Lead The Way; previously Woz Ed, Great Minds, Houghton Mifflin Harcourt, Promethean, and Boxlight Mimio).
+About fifteen years inside tech companies, mostly spent translating between engineers and the people who actually have to use the thing.

 Most real-world projects quietly touch several disciplines.
 A camera install needs networking.
-A networking job leads to smart-home gear.
+A networking job runs into smart-home gear.
 The smart home needs a little custom software.
 None of those fit a single specialist, and handing you off between contractors is how small problems become expensive ones.

-LTP exists so a single engagement can cross those boundaries without changing vendors, or hourly rates, or who's accountable when something goes sideways.
+One person across all of them means a single engagement can cross those boundaries without changing vendors, hourly rates, or whose phone you call when something needs another look.

 Estimates are free.
 If I'm not the right fit, I'll tell you before you sign anything.
 The world has enough contractors stretching themselves thin.